 - Under the supervision of the Managing Editor, the Editorial Fellow will focus on manuscript preparation, file clean-up and coding, editing, proofreading, indexing, and project management in collaboration with Press staff.

 - Finalists for the Editorial Fellowship will be asked to take a copyediting test.
 Applicants are advised to read The Subversive Copy Editor by Carol Fisher Saller and should be familiar with The Chicago Manual of Style, 16th edition.

 The Fellows will work primarily with their department managers, but throughout the year they will be exposed to all departments of the Press.
 The Fellows will attend appropriate meetings of the staff and the Faculty Advisory Committee.
 Fellows are not enrolled in academic courses, and will not receive academic credit.

 Download the application here.
 Applicants may also call to request an application by mail.

 - One-page personal statement explaining your interest in the Fellowship and in publishing

 The Director and members of the Press’s senior staff will review applications.
-The Press will invite the most promising candidates to interview in April 2014.
-The 2014–2015 Fellow will be announced by May 31, 2014.
+The Press will invite the most promising candidates to interview in April 2015.
+The names of the 2015–2016 Fellows will be announced by May 31, 2015.
 Fellowships typically start on September 1, but that date may be flexible, depending on the needs of the department.